National Standard for early learning and childcare

 It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any early learning and childcare (ELC) provider that:

 - meets the national standard

 - is willing to enter into a contract with the local authority

-The national standard sets out what children and families should expect from their early learning experience regardless of where they access their child’s funded hours.
+The national standard sets out what children and families should expect from their early learning and childcare experience regardless of where they access their child’s funded hours.

 All ELC providers are required to demonstrate that they meet the national standard before they can access funding to deliver the funded hours, whether they are in the public, private or third sectors or childminders.

 Local authorities are responsible for assessing and monitoring compliance with the national standard in all funded providers.